MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ## 5 - Connect the App to the Database
-Next we must connect our local computer to Azure to finish setting up our database schema using Entity Framework Core migrations.
+Next we must connect the App hosted in our App Service to our database using a Connection String.

 ### [Azure portal](#tab/azure-portal-connect)